Detailed Job Description / Requirements:

 PIN promotes equal opportunities.
 Women, Janajati and Dalit candidates are strongly encouraged to apply.

-|Please check details below.|
+|Please check vacancy details|

 |11 Jul, 19|